 How Does It Look?

 Even going beyond the significantly enhanced resolution (3840 by 2160 pixels), 4K UHD discs have a lot to offer above and beyond traditional Blu-ray.
-They support both high dynamic range and increased colour depth, meaning that your favourite films and TV shows will now look crisper, more natural and more accurate to real life.
-By including support for 10-bit per colour and the Rec.
-2020 colour space, they're the perfect way to really take your new 4K TV for a spin.
+They support both high dynamic range and increased color depth, meaning that your favorite films and TV shows will now look crisper, more natural and more accurate to real life.
+By including support for 10-bit per color and the Rec.
+2020 color space, they're the perfect way to really take your new 4K TV for a spin.